AM0TZ/StarTechGames/README.md

 ├── games/                # Subfolders for each student game │   ├── studentGame.pde
 │   ├── nitz13D.pde
-├── processing/           # Bundled Processing and Java folders - to be downloaded indendatly │   ├── processing-java.exe
+├── processing/           # Bundled Processing and Java folders - to be downloaded independently │   ├── processing-java.exe
 │   ├── java/
 │   └── libraries/